These guides are AI-generated educational summaries — not legal or medical advice.

 Minimizing symptoms due to stoic military culture

-Why: Phrases like 'it's not that bad,' 'I push through it,' or 'I've dealt with worse' lead examiners to underestimate severity.
+Phrases like 'it's not that bad,' 'I push through it,' or 'I've dealt with worse' lead examiners to underestimate severity.
 Your job is accurate - not modest - communication.

-Do this instead: Be precise and factual.
+Instead: Be precise and factual.
 Use specific numbers (degrees, minutes, distances, frequency) to describe your limitations.
 'I can walk 100 yards before pain forces me to stop' is far more useful than 'I can walk short distances.'

 Impact: Affects every rating level; veterans who minimize consistently receive lower ratings than their actual disability warrants